evanshortiss/vector2d/README.md

 Regardless of operation mode all library functions can be used in the same manner and developers will not need to worry about the vector representation.

 In some instances mixing operation modes may work but I have not yet tested for all use cases.
-The mode used depends on use case, for example if you plan to create many vectors in each frame of a game, but perform very few operations on them then Objects might be fastest.
+The mode used depends on use case, for example if you plan to create many vectors in each frame of a game, but perform very few operations on them then ArrayVector might be fastest.
 Float32Arrays can be used for faster operations on vectors, but creating these is expensive so it is important to choose the best vector representation for your application.
 See the [Performance Statistics](#perf) section for more info.

 ## Usage